aiven/aiven-docs/docs/platform/howto/google-cloud-functions.md

+---
-# Access Aiven services from Google Cloud Functions via VPC peering
+title: Access Aiven services from Google Cloud Functions via VPC peering
+---

 You can access Aiven service by creating a **Serverless VPC access connector** and **Google Cloud Function**.